Aliases for ATP6V0E1 Gene

 ATP6V0E1 (ATPase H+ Transporting V0 Subunit E1) is a Protein Coding gene.
-Among its related pathways are Insulin receptor recycling and Signaling by GPCR.
+Among its related pathways are Ion channel transport and Immune System.
 GO annotations related to this gene include transporter activity and proton-transporting ATPase activity, rotational mechanism.
 An important paralog of this gene is ATP6V0E2.

 UniProtKB/Swiss-Prot for ATP6V0E1 Gene